TL;DR

 Beyond baseline RPC speed, many modern Solana providers offer performance-enhancing add-ons—tools and services that help developers scale reliably, reduce latency, and simplify integration with complex workloads.
 These optimizations aren't just extras; in high-throughput production environments, they're essential.

 One major advantage is prioritized access through staked validators.
 By delegating stake or operating their own validators, providers like RPC Fast and Triton ensure client transactions are more likely to be included in congested blocks.
 This is especially critical for apps with time-sensitive logic—such as trading bots, real-time auctions, or high-volume DeFi protocols.
+QuickNode's optimization guide notes that Solana has maintained 100% uptime for 17+ consecutive months—which means when transactions drop, it's almost always the provider, not the network.

 Another boost comes from custom caching layers.
 Instead of fetching the same account or token metadata over and over, advanced providers cache frequently accessed on-chain data—speeding up queries by orders of magnitude and reducing Solana cluster load.
 Helius, for example, offers dedicated APIs for NFTs and SPL tokens that skip redundant RPC roundtrips entirely.

-Some providers also offer block streaming via gRPC or WebSockets, giving apps low-latency access to slot updates, vote transactions, or state changes without polling.
+Some providers also offer block streaming via Yellowstone gRPC or WebSockets, giving apps low-latency access to slot updates, vote transactions, or state changes without polling.
 This is a huge win for developers building explorers, notification systems, or dynamic UIs.

 Here are the most impactful RPC add-ons available in 2026: